jessicatimczyk/homework_6/README.md

-# homework_6a
+# homework_6b
- this is my homework 6 part a!
+ this is my homework 6 part a and b!